KorfLab/learning-C/README.md

 You have asked for 5 bytes to hold a string, s.
 However, the array syntax allows you to read or write memory well beyond the original bounds.
 This can cause catastrophic errors if you disturb other parts of memory.
 If this doesn't scare the shit out of you, you don't understand the problem.

-Depending on what version of the gcc compiler you used, you may have seen warning messages.
+Depending on what version of the gcc compiler you used, you may have seen warning messages when you compiled `strings.c`.
 One of those warnings may be because the code implicitly converts one type of integer into another.

 	printf("len:%d size:%d\n", strlen(s2), sizeof(s2));